Daniel Cambridge: Background

-Cambridge was born in Carrickfergus, Co.
-Antrim, Ireland, on 27 June 1820 to Archibald Cambridge and Bridget, formerly Murray.
+Cambridge was born in Carrickfergus, County Antrim, Ireland, on 27 June 1820 to Archibald Cambridge and Bridget, formerly Murray.

-Attesting in Lisburn, Co.
-Antrim, on 20 June 1839 he gave his occupation as labourer and he is recorded as being 5 feet 8 inches tall with a fresh complexion, dark grey eyes and brown hair.
+Attesting in Lisburn, County Antrim, on 20 June 1839 he gave his occupation as labourer and he is recorded as being 5 feet 8 inches tall with a fresh complexion, dark grey eyes and brown hair.
 He enlisted four days later as a Driver and Gunner in the 4th Battalion, Royal Regiment of Artillery, on 24 June 1839.
 He served with the 2nd Company, 4th Battalion, in Malta (1841–1847) and was then posted to Canada with the 7th Battalion in 1848.

 On 28 August 1849 he married Ann Bigham, an Irish lass, whose parents were James Bigham and Ann, formerly Young, in Notre-Dame de Québec, Canada East.

 On 21 November 1853 Cambridge's posting to Canada came to an end and he and Ann, now expecting their first child, found themselves on the way to England and the Royal Arsenal, Woolwich, the home of the Royal Artillery.

 Crimea

 In March 1854 Britain and France declared war on Russia, beginning the Crimean War, and Cambridge briefly reverted to the 4th Battalion in Woolwich, Kent, before transferring to the 8th Company, 11th Battalion the following month.
 In June he embarked with his regiment for the Crimea, passing through Scutari and Varna and disembarked on the Crimean Peninsula with the siege train on 19 September 1854.

 On 8 October 1854 the besiegement of Sebastopol by sea and land began and on 17 October Sebastopol was bombarded by 126 British and French guns.
 Cambridge took part in the defeat of the Russians at Inkerman on 5 November and then returned to Sebastopol.

 On 3 April 1855, Gunner and Driver Daniel Cambridge was promoted to Bombardier, according to his record of service preserved in WO 10/2231 at the National Archives, Kew, London.

 On 9 April Sebastopol was again bombarded with 501 Allied guns, 101 of them British.
 Sebastopol was bombarded for the third time on 6 June 1855 and Mamelon and the Quarries were captured by the Allies.
-The 17 and 18 June saw the fourth bombardment of Sebastopol followed by the 1st assaults on the Malakov and Redan.
+The 17 and 18 June saw the fourth bombardment of Sebastopol followed by the first assaults on the Malakov and Redan.
 The 17 August saw the fifth bombardment of Sebastopol with 600 Allied guns, which lasted for four days.

-The sixth and final bombardment, which began on 5 September with 775 Allied guns, lasted for 3 days.
+The sixth and final bombardment, which began on 5 September with 775 Allied guns, lasted for three days.
 On 8 September Cambridge accepted Capt.
 Davis' invitation to join the spiking party for the British assault on the Redan.
 The French assaulted the Malakov, which they took by surprise without loss, the Russians being at dinner.
 But the British were cut down by the Russian's murderous fire from the Redan into the Quarries.
 As the Artillerymen's spiking party were unable to spike the Russian guns the Gunners helped and carried as many of the wounded infantrymen to safety as they could.
 The despatches relating to the incident record him as being severely wounded.